Astronomy Essentials

 3. Oh no!
 The moon is out

 If the moon is out, look at areas of the sky away from the moon.
 Anything in the moon’s vicinity – including meteors – will likely be washed out by its bright light.
-Another tip for watching in moonlight: place some object between yourself and the moon.
+And, another tip for watching in moonlight: place some object between yourself and the moon.
 Observing from the shadow of a barn, or vehicle, even a tree, can help you see more meteors.

 4. Know the expected rate